 Japanese Historical Maps Collection (ca. 2,300 woodblock, copperplate, manuscript, and other maps): Dating from the seventeenth through the twentieth centuries.
 Originally collected by Mitsui Takakata 三井高堅 (1867-1945), the collection contains over two hundred maps of Edo and an impressive number of maps of the Kyoto area.
 A portion of the collection were digitized by David Rumsey and Cartography Associates and is available for viewing at the Japanese Historical Maps website.
 More recently, with a CLIR funding (2016) the remaining maps produced before 1923 were digitized and all the Japanese historical maps are made available at the UC Berkeley Library Digital Collections.
 In addition, over 1,000 maps are available in Japanese Map Warper (you can view all those maps by searching "UCB" in Tags).
 A separate guide, the Japanese Historical Maps Collection from the C. V. Starr East Asian Library, is available to effectively navigate through digitized maps in the UC Berkeley Library Digital Collections.

 Sugoroku Collection (ca. 150 sugoroku sheets): Some with the original wrappers in which they were marked, collected by Mitsui Takakata 三井高堅 (1867-1945).
 Most date to the Meiji era and are secular in content.
 The collection has been digitized by the Art Research Center, Ritsumeikan University and is available for viewing online from here or through David Rumsey's website.

 Copperplate Print Collection ＝ Dōbanga korekushon 銅版画コレクション (ca. 2,400 images): Originally collected by Mitsui Takakata 三井高堅 (1867-1945).
-The collection has been digitized by the Art Research Center, Ritsumeikan University and is available for viewing online from here (the metadata is currently being added).
-The collection is organized in the following manner (please specify the series and box number for viewing request):
+The collection physically consisting of 472 items with over 2,400 copperplate prints and plates from Japan, dating to the 19th and early 20th centuries has been digitized by the Art Research Center, Ritsumeikan University and is available for viewing online from here.
+The digital collection with enhanced metadata is also available as the Dōbanga (Copperplate Print) Collection in the UC Berkeley Library Digital Collections.
+The physical collection is organized in the following manner (please specify the series and box number for viewing request):